Senegal sets election date after protests sparked by delay | KRDO

 In a communique from the council of ministers, Ba “reaffirmed his support” for Sall’s decisions and “reiterated his thanks and gratitude” for the president.

-Nineteen candidates are register to run in the election, according to the Constitutional Council.
+Nineteen candidates are registered to run in the election, according to the Constitutional Council.

 The-CNN-Wire